Trump Ratchets Up U.S.-China Trade War With More Tariffs; Stocks Slide

 The new tariffs, which are set to take effect Sept.
 1, represent another ratcheting up in trade tensions between the countries and sent stocks falling sharply.

-Major U.S. stock indexes were down more than 0.5%, with the Dow Jones Industrial Average down 200 points in afternoon trading.
+Major U.S. stock indexes fell about 1% and the Dow Jones Industrial Average closed down 280 points.
 Oil prices tumbled about 8% after Trump's announcement on concerns that the tariffs would hurt demand.

 The move comes days after U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steve Mnuchin traveled to Shanghai for a brief meeting about trade with Chinese officials.
+Earlier this week, the White House said the Shanghai meeting was "constructive" and that negotiations were scheduled to resume in September in Washington, D.C.

-The White House said the meeting was "constructive" and negotiations were scheduled to resume in September in Washington, D.C.
+"When my people came home, they said, 'We're talking, we have another meeting in early September,' " Trump told reporters Thursday.
+"I said, 'That's fine, but in the meantime until such time as there's a deal, we'll be taxing them.' "

-But Trump indicated he was disappointed by the lack of progress in the talks, saying China had failed to follow through on promises to curb the sale of fentanyl and buy more products from U.S. farmers.
+Trump indicated Thursday he was disappointed by the lack of progress in the talks, saying China had failed to follow through on promises to curb the sale of fentanyl and buy more products from U.S. farmers.

 "Additionally, my friend President Xi said that he would stop the sale of Fentanyl to the United States – this never happened, and many Americans continue to die!"
 Trump said in a tweet.